thymikee/jest-preset-angular/README.md

 Jest doesn’t run in browser nor through dev server.
 It uses jsdom to abstract browser environment.
 So we have to cheat a little and inline our templates and get rid of styles (we’re not testing CSS) because otherwise Angular will try to make XHR call for our templates and fail miserably.

 I used a scrappy regex to accomplish this with minimum effort, but you can also write a babel plugin to make it bulletproof.
 And btw, don’t bother about perf here – Jest heavily caches transforms.
 That’s why you need to run Jest with `--no-cache` flag every time you change it.

+## Angular testing environment setup

+If you look at your `src/test.ts` (or similar bootstrapping test file) file you’ll see similarities to [`setupJest.js`](https://github.com/thymikee/jest-preset-angular/blob/master/setupJest.js).
+What we’re doing here is we’re adding globals required by Angular.
+With [jest-zone-patch](https://github.com/thymikee/jest-zone-patch) we also make sure Jest test methods run in Zone context.
+Then we initialize the Angular testing environment like normal.